kreenatotala/cs5610-recipe-finder/README.md

 5) **Open the frontend**
 - Navigate to: `http://localhost:3000/`
 - Pages are served from `/frontend` (e.g., `/frontend/recipes.html`) or via links on the index.

 ---

+## Deployment

+It is also deployed publicly using `Render` at this URL:  https://cs5610-recipe-finder.onrender.com/

+---